KeystoneDH/2024/_src/cfp.md

 We ask that conference applicants and presenters report their use of generative AI language tools, following [arXiv's AI policy](https://blog.arxiv.org/2023/01/31/arxiv-announces-new-policy-on-chatgpt-and-similar-tools/).

-### Timeline and Submission Form
+### Submission Form and Timeline
-* We ask for submissions by **March 1**!
+* Please send your submissions through **[our Proposal Submission Form](https://forms.gle/pNKMjbZVr6Hz4qwV9)** by Monday **March 1** by 11:59pm in US Eastern Standard Timezone.
-* We plan to respond to all submissions by March 15!
+* We plan to respond to all submissions by March 15.
-* Conference dates: May 20 - 22, 2024!
+* Conference dates: Monday - Wednesday May 20 - 22, 2024.

-Please submit proposals using the Conference Submission Form (coming shortly)!